sanand0/til/til.md

 - The `<meter>` element has "low", "high" and "optimum" attributes and can serve as a bullet chart [via](https://css-tricks.com/html5-meter-element/)
 - Most LLM paper pages are adapted from [this template](https://github.com/eliahuhorwitz/Academic-project-page-template)
-- Big Think #Podcast: the psychology of persuasion.
+- Big Think #podcast: the psychology of persuasion.
   - Ask for identities not actions.
 "Be a helper" not "Help me".
 "Be a citizen", not "vote".
   - Replace fillers with pauses
   - Record yourself and review.
 It's hard but very effective